-SureCount is ConEst's best-of-breed construction takeoff system.
-It is designed for commercial, industrial, and residential electrical contractors of any size.
-ConEst says the system can also be used for other construction and specialty contractors in all trades including plumbing, mechanical, HVAC and fire/sprinkler safety installation companies.
-The product has been recognized in several trade publications and has been featured as a Constructech Top Product.
+SureCount by ConEst is an on-premise construction takeoff system designed for commercial, industrial and residential electrical contractors of all sizes.
+The system can also be used for other construction and specialty contractors in multiple trades, such as plumbing, mechanical, HVAC and fire/sprinkler safety installation companies.

 JoAnne from Hoefler Communications

 Tried a few different tele/data takeoff software's before settling on SureCount.
 We are using SureCount primarily to do take off counts.
 They offer Intellibid - a more detail bidding software to build out specifics in a bid take off - we are currently not using.
 The product works really great for us.
 After the takeoffs are done we send them to our printer to have full color prints made which are very clean and easy to read.
 We can export the counts to excel and link them to our own bidding excel bidding system.
 We were impressed with the Sure Count folks out of the gate - they had videos showing the different features making it easy to understand & support team is EXCELLENT.
 I would highly recommend this product and the company behind it is small, personable and knowledgeable.

 Saves lots of man hours doing manual take offs